GOLD Covered Call Strategy

 Frequently asked questions

-A covered call on GOLD is the covered call strategy applied to GOLD (stock).
+- A covered call on GOLD is the covered call strategy applied to GOLD (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With GOLD stock trading near $39.03, the strikes shown on this page are snapped to the nearest listed GOLD chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GOLD stock at $44.14 on the most recent close, the strikes shown on this page are snapped to the nearest listed GOLD chain strike and the premiums come straight from that session's bid/ask midpoint.

-Max profit equals short-strike minus cost basis plus premium times 100; max loss is cost basis minus premium (at zero).
+- Max profit equals short-strike minus cost basis plus premium times 100; max loss is cost basis minus premium (at zero).
 Breakeven is cost basis minus premium.
-For the GOLD covered call priced from the end-of-day chain at a 30-day expiry (ATM IV 51.00%), the computed maximum profit is $294.50 per contract and the computed maximum loss is -$3,704.50 per contract.
+For the GOLD covered call priced from the end-of-day chain at a 30-day expiry (ATM IV 57.80%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-The breakeven for the GOLD covered call priced on this page is roughly $37.06 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the GOLD covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current GOLD market-implied 1-standard-deviation expected move is approximately 14.62%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The GOLD market-implied 1-standard-deviation expected move in the same options snapshot is approximately 16.57%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.